yash95229/Safe-Policy/README.md

 ![PolicyDetailImage](https://github.com/user-attachments/assets/d2f04b33-3ed9-4020-b6c1-3570d3057f76)

-After completing the payment, the user is redirected to the Policy Details page, where all generated policies are available.
+After completing the payment, the user is redirected to the Policy Details page, where all generated policies are available and can also be downloaded.
 We have also implemented pagination for easy navigation.
 On this page, users can view policy details such as status, final premium, application number, and more.

 ![PolicyDetailImage2](https://github.com/user-attachments/assets/62857462-fc3e-4639-b8aa-5ed32adccb5e)